greg-raven/grus/_posts/2013-09-23-veto-all-gun-control-bills.md

 It is imperative that you VETO all gun control bills, up to and including the following:

-AB 48 (Asm.
+A.B.
+48 (Asm.
 Nancy Skinner) --- Bans magazine rebuild kits (including individual parts).

-AB 169 (Asm.
+A.B.
+169 (Asm.
 Roger Dickinson) --- Bans transfer of handguns not on the "not unsafe handgun" roster.

-AB 170 (Asm.
+A.B.
+170 (Asm.
 Steven Bradford) --- Redefines "person" for Assault Weapons permits.

-AB 180 (Asm.
+A.B.
+180 (Asm.
 Rob Bonta) --- Additional firearms restrictions in Oakland.
 This attacks state preemption of firearms laws.

-AB 231 (Asm.
+A.B.
+231 (Asm.
 Philip Ting) --- Criminal liability when child accesses firearm in your home without permission, or a prohibited person accesses firearm in your home.

-AB 500 (Asm.
+A.B.
+500 (Asm.
 Tom Ammiano) --- Extends wait time period for background checks up to 30 days, secure storage requirements when living with prohibited person.

-AB 711 (Asm.
+A.B.
+711 (Asm.
 Anthony Rendon) --- Lead ammo ban for hunting.

-AB 1131 (Asm.
+A.B.
+1131 (Asm.
 Nancy Skinner) --- Amends the Welfare and Institutions Code, relating to firearms.

-SB 299 (Sen. Mark DeSaulnier) --- Mandatory loss reporting of firearms within 7 days.
+S.B.
+299 (Sen. Mark DeSaulnier) --- Mandatory loss reporting of firearms within 7 days.

-SB 363 (Sen. Wright) --- Criminalizes storage of a handgun where the owner should have known a prohibited person would access it.
+S.B.
+363 (Sen. Wright) --- Criminalizes storage of a handgun where the owner should have known a prohibited person would access it.
 Exempts Federal Law Enforcement Officers from the "not unsafe handgun" roster restrictions.

-SB 374 (Sen. Darrell Steinberg) --- Bans all semiautomatic rifles that does not have a fixed magazine, forced registration of rifles already owned.
+S.B.
+374 (Sen. Darrell Steinberg) --- Bans all semiautomatic rifles that does not have a fixed magazine, forced registration of rifles already owned.
 Mini-14s, M-1 carbines, semi-auto hunting rifles with detachable magazines become assault weapons!
 This may even effect the M1 Garand.

-SB 475 (Sen. Mark Leno) --- Eliminates gun shows at Cow Palace.
+S.B.
+475 (Sen. Mark Leno) --- Eliminates gun shows at Cow Palace.

-SB 567 (Sen. Hannah Beth Jackson) --- Expands definition of shotgun to include rifled barrels and those not designed to be fired from the shoulder.
+S.B.
+567 (Sen. Hannah Beth Jackson) --- Expands definition of shotgun to include rifled barrels and those not designed to be fired from the shoulder.

-SB 683 (Sen. Marty Block) --- Requires firearms safety certificate for purchasing any firearm.
+S.B.
+683 (Sen. Marty Block) --- Requires firearms safety certificate for purchasing any firearm.

-SB 755 (Sen. Lois Wolk) --- Expands definition of prohibited persons.
+S.B.
+755 (Sen. Lois Wolk) --- Expands definition of prohibited persons.
 Adds misdemeanors such as second DUI conviction to list of prohibiting offenses.

 These bills will criminalize and punish me and other law-abiding gun owners.
 We are peaceful, law-abiding people who want simply to exercise our Constitutionally-enumerated fundamental rights without fear of prosecution and harassment.